jumpstarter-io/wp-jumpstarter/README.md

 Alternative install:

-If your Wordpress app requires the database to be filled with example content it might be a good idea to speed up the process by running through the install before the user starts its instance.
+If your Wordpress app requires the database to be filled with example content it might be a good idea to speed up the process by running through the install before users starts their instances.
 These are the steps needed to do this kind of install:

 1. Do a normal install by issuing `php /app/code/src/wp-content/plugins/jumpstarter/js-init.php`.
 2. Make the db/content modifications needed (this could be done with the install hooks).